 Department of Pathology

-The Residency Program at Brigham and Women’s Hospital provides both depth and breadth of training in AP, CP or AP/CP.
-The Residency is accredited for 38 residents total and there are approximately 30 clinical fellows in the Department, in both accredited and non-accredited surgical pathology and subspecialty programs.
+The Residency Program at the Brigham and Women’s Hospital provides both depth and breadth of training in AP (3 years), CP (3 years), or combined AP/CP (4 years).
+The Residency is accredited by the ACGME for 38 residents.

 The key strengths of our training programs include: